 A review of the North Carolina Department of Public Safety Prisons (NCDPS) Policy G .0300 (Administrative Remedy Procedure) allows an inmate to submit a grievance regarding an allegation of sexual abuse with no time limit.
 This allows for third parties, including fellow inmates, staff members, family members, attorneys, and outside advocates, to assist inmates in filing requests for administrative remedies relating to allegations of sexual abuse, and permitted to file such requests on behalf of inmates.
 Allows the facility to request the alleged victim to agree to third party grievances alleging sexual abuse.
 If an inmate declines to have the request processed, the facility will document the inmates' decision.
 Prohibits the requirement that an inmate must first use an informal grievance process, or to otherwise attempt to resolve with staff, when reporting an allegation of sexual abuse.
-Allows an inmate to submit a grievance without submitting to a staff member who is the subject of the complaint, and prohibits the agency from referring the grievance to a staff member who is the subject of the complaint.
-Also, the policy describes the orientation inmates receive explaining how to use the grievance process to report allegations of abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment.
+Allows an inmate to submit a grievance without submitting to a staff member who is the subject of the complaint and prohibits the agency from referring the grievance to a staff member who is the subject of the complaint.
+Also, the policy describes the orientation inmates receive explaining how to use the grievance process to report allegations of abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual abuse.

-Requires a final agency decision within ninety (90) days on any portion of a grievance that alleges sexual abuse, and that the ninety (90) days shall not include time consumed by inmates preparing any administrative appeal.
+Requires a final agency decision within thirty (30) days on any portion of a grievance that alleges sexual abuse, and the thirty (30) days shall not include time consumed by inmates preparing any administrative appeal.
 Allows the department to claim an extension of time to respond to a grievance, up to seventy (70) days, with notification to the inmate.
 Establishes an emergency grievance for an inmate that is subject to a substantial risk of imminent sexual abuse, including an initial response within twenty-four (24) hours and a final response within five (5) days.
 Prohibits the discipline of an inmate for filing a grievance related to sexual abuse only where the agency demonstrates that the inmate filed the grievance in bad faith.

-An interview with the Correctional Assistant Superintendent/PCM confirmed there have been four (4) grievances within past twelve (12) months.
-He indicated emergency grievances are available and he reports they must respond within twenty-four (24) hours and provide a final determination within five (5) days.
-He confirmed the inmates receive an explanation on how to use the grievance process to report allegations of sexual abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment during orientation and they are provided with an inmate rule book.
-Inmates may place a written complaint (grievance) in the secured grievance box located in the living/dorm area.
+An interview with the Assistant Superintendent for Programs II/PCM confirmed there had been one (1) grievance within the past twelve (12) months.
+She indicated emergency grievances are available and reports the staff must respond within twenty-four (24) hours and provide a final determination within five (5) days.
+She confirmed the inmates receive an explanation on how to use the grievance process to report allegations of sexual abuse and has administrative procedures/appeal process for dealing with inmate's grievances regarding sexual abuse or sexual harassment during orientation and they are provided with an inmate rule book.
+Inmates may place a written complaint (grievance) in the secured grievance box located outside the food service building.
 Inmate interviews confirmed there is a grievance process relating to sexual abuse or sexual harassment complaints at the facility.